HOME > Handbook > At the campsite

 If you're with others, move towards each other.
 Never split up.

+And remember that bear attacks are a heck of a lot less common than dog attacks.
+Bears just happen to be bigger.
 If a bear charges, use the bear spray if you have it.
 If it attacks, fight with everything you have.
-You can 'play dead' thing only applies if you're certain it's a mother protecting her cubs.
+The 'play dead' thing only applies if you're certain it's a mother protecting her cubs.
+Aggressive bears are mostly lone males that haven't eaten in a long time.

-Firewood collection has inherent risks - whether it be from the implements that may be used (e.g., hatchet, saw) to the risk of slivers.
+Firewood collection has inherent risks—whether it be from the implements that may be used (e.g., hatchet, saw) to the risk of slivers.
 One should always exercise caution.
 We advocate for the use of gloves because nothing is more annoying than a cut or sliver that is aggravated by paddling.
 It's always important to be super careful with sharp tools when access to emergency care is far away.